lmarzen/esp32-weather-epd/README.md

      - WiFi credentials (ssid, password).

-     - Open Weather Map API key (sign up here to get an API key, it's free. https://openweathermap.org/api).
+     - Open Weather Map API key (it's free, see next section for important notes about obtaining an API key).

      - Latitude and longitude.